How to Create a Ko-fi for Your YouTube Channel

 Your basic profile is done!

 Let’s have a look at how the page looks now.
-There’s already a default donation set: Coffees, priced at $3 a pop.
+There’s already a default donation — one that suits the Ko-fi name: Coffees, priced at $3 a pop.

-Our Ko-fi page is now live and accessible – no launching necessary.
+Our Ko-fi page is now live and accessible – you don’t have to specifically launch it.

 This concludes the basic set-up.
 So let’s now move on to the reason we’re setting up the Ko-fi page for our YouTube Channel in the first place: Payment and monetization options.